-Scrape Instagram Comments
+Scraping Instagram Comments

-Open up Instagram in your web browser, then navigate to the post you want to scrape the comments of.
+Open up Instagram in your web browser, then navigate to the Instagram post URL you want to scrape the comments of.
 Click on the post and you’ll see the comments to the right of the post.

 On your web browser (we’ll assume you’re using Google Chrome, but these instructions should be similar for any browser), right click anywhere on the page and hit Inspect